esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 There are different laws protecting digital civil rights, depending on where your team is located.

 **USA 🇺🇸**
+- Americans with Disabilities Act (ADA)
+- Air Carrier Access Act (ACAA)
+- Communications and Video Accessibility Act (CVAA)

+> Section 508 of the Rehabilitation Act in the United States requires that any software created or procured by the government is accessible. - Marcy Sutton

 ## Useful resources